flipz357/flipz357.github.io/_posts/2023-10-04-hacking-a-metric.md

 #### Can we trust previous AMR evaluation results? 🤔

 Mostly, I would say yes.
 Even though we now have seen that we can hack the full parsing evaluation with a simple trick, there probably hasn’t been an AMR parser that exploited the hack to a significant degree.
-Looking at parsing papers, many of them also used another Smatch implementation that removes duplicate triples and thus fixes the first two little devils.
+Looking at parsing papers, some of them seem to use [another Smatch implementation](https://github.com/ChunchuanLv/amr-evaluation-tool-enhanced) that removes duplicate triples and thus fixes the first two little devils.
 I also can personally confirm through experience that the AMR parsers have gotten a lot stronger since 2015, and this is also reflected by the metric.
 So the overall progress that the metric showed us over the recent years is not wrong in any way.
 However, for the sake of fairness, and reproducible research, steps should be taken to ensure more valid and meaningful AMR parser evaluations and also parser rankings.
 So:

 # Can we do better?